mattphillips/react-point-break/README.md

 ### `Breakpoint`

 Props:
- - Media queries to match, the given prop name will be passed into the render prop function, for example: `sm=""`.
+ - Media queries to match, the given prop name will be passed into the render prop function, for example: `sm="(max-width: 479px)"`.
  - `render` or `children`: a function that will be called with the given prop names as boolean values for the queries that matches.